 – Pretend to be weird and wonderful creatures;

 – Imagine we are in exotic locations;

 – Tell jokes;

 – Do bad magic tricks that we nearly always get wrong;

 – And do all sorts of other silly things that might be disruptive in an ordinary classroom!

 Kids can let their hair down.

 I’ve been a drama teacher for eight years, and I’ve experienced the Power of Silly over and over again.
-A child who joins a Speak Up class at the beginning of the term, who refuses to say anything for the first lesson, will gradually start to see that it’s okay to be silly, make mistakes, to laugh at himself and at others.
+A child who joins a Speak Up class at the beginning of the term, who refuses to say anything for the first lesson, will gradually start to see that it’s okay to be silly, to make mistakes, to laugh at himself and with others.
 By the end of the term, the same child will perform confidently for a group of mums and dads, he will thank his teacher and go out into the world with the knowledge that he is different.
 All thanks to the Power of Silly.

 Find a drama class where your child can be a little silly.